PSORLab/McCormick.jl/README.md

 ## **Supported Operators**

 In addition, to supporting the implicit relaxation routines of ([Stuber 2015](https://www.tandfonline.com/doi/abs/10.1080/10556788.2014.924514?journalCode=goms20)).
-This package supports the computation of convex/concave relaxations (and asssociated subgradients) for expressions containing the following operations:
+This package supports the computation of convex/concave relaxations (and associated subgradients) for expressions containing the following operations:

 **Common algebraic expressions**: `inv`, `log`, `log2`, `log10`, `exp`, `exp2`, `exp10`,